gbdev/pandocs/src/LCDC.md

 mode](<#VRAM Tile Data>) the BG and Window use to pick tiles.

-Sprites aren't affected by this, and will always use \$8000 addressing mode.
+Objects (sprites) aren't affected by this, and will always use the \$8000 addressing mode.

 ### LCDC.3 — BG tile map area

-This bit works similarly to [LCDC bit 6](<#LCDC.6 — Window tile map area>): if the bit is reset, the BG uses tilemap $9800, otherwise tilemap $9C00.
+This bit works similarly to [LCDC bit 6](<#LCDC.6 — Window tile map area>): if the bit is clear (0), the BG uses tilemap $9800, otherwise tilemap $9C00.

 ### LCDC.2 — OBJ size

-This bit controls the sprite size (1 tile or 2 stacked vertically).
+This bit controls the size of all objects (1 tile or 2 stacked vertically).

+Be cautious when changing object size mid-frame.
+Changing from 8×8 to 8×16 pixels mid-frame within 8 scanlines of the bottom of an object causes the object's second tile to be visible for the rest of those 8 lines.
-Be cautious when changing this mid-frame from 8x8 to 8x16: "remnants" of the sprites intended for 8x8 could "leak" into the 8x16 zone and cause artifacts.
+If the size is changed during mode 2 or 3, remnants of objects in range could "leak" into the other tile and cause artifacts.

 ### LCDC.1 — OBJ enable

-This bit toggles whether sprites are displayed or not.
+This bit toggles whether objects are displayed or not.

-This can be toggled mid-frame, for example to avoid sprites being displayed on top of a status bar or text box.
+This can be toggled mid-frame, for example to avoid objects being displayed on top of a status bar or text box.

 (Note: toggling mid-scanline might have funky results on DMG?